In this article:

 Adding to the media library instead of uploading ensures that you can use the image again in later posts.

 This opens the “Select or Upload Media” frame.
 From here you can upload a new file to your media library or choose something that you already have on hand.

 - Select or Upload options: you can upload files or browse your media library for existing files.

 - Search: if you have a lot of files in your media library, you may need to use the search to narrow down what you see.
 This searches on the file’s name and other written details, so be sure to update any generic information you may have written on any media (for instance, it will be a lot easier to find an image titled “cat.jpg” than “86456872b.jpg”).

 - Media picker: the media picker shows you thumbnails of all the images and other files online in your media library.

 - Attachment details: when you select a file, this panel shows you details about the file.
 You can edit a few things here like title, caption, alt text, and description.
-You can also adjust the settings for how you want it included on your page (alignment, link to, size).

 What else can you insert?